WQXI FM Aircheck 1969 (via Airchexx)

 Jazz Flavor's host Russ Davis in the 94Q studios with jazz great Earl Klugh and George Benson.
 (Circa 1987- Courtesy of Russ Davis)

 (R) Early 94Q staff.
-One of the few to include Adrian Edwards, who left fairly soon aftert the change to "94Q."
+One of the few photos to include Adrian Edwards, who left fairly soon aftert the change to "94Q."
 (Circa 1977)

 1980 Star94 TV spot